MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

     > Anyone with this link can interact with your bot using the test webpage shown above, so please do not share sensitive information in this bot.
 Your visitors will interact with your bot as an “end-user” but will not be able to see the conversation editor.

-## Analyzing the performance of your bot
+## Analyze the performance of your bot

 1. Once your bot has completed interactions with users, the statistics are available via the **Analytics** tab in the left-hand navigation panel.
 Here, you can find key performance indicators (KPIs) showing the volume of sessions your bot has handled, how effectively your bot was able to engage end-users and resolve issues, escalation rates to human agents, and abandonment rates during conversations.
 You will also find CSAT information at the KPI level as well as in the **Customer Satisfaction** tab.